James Chadwick: Early life and education

-Researcher
+Career and research

 Cambridge

-Chadwick's Clerk-Maxwell studentship expired in 1923, and he was succeeded by the Russian physicist Pyotr Kapitza.
-The Chairman of the Advisory Council of the Department of Scientific and Industrial Research, Sir William McCormick arranged for Chadwick to become Rutherford's assistant director of research.
-In this role, Chadwick helped Rutherford select PhD students.
-Over the next few years these would include John Cockcroft, Norman Feather and Mark Oliphant, who would become firm friends with Chadwick.
+Chadwick's Clerk Maxwell Studentship expired in 1923, and he was succeeded by the Russian physicist Pyotr Kapitza.
+The Chairman of the Advisory Council of the Department of Scientific and Industrial Research, Sir William McCormick, arranged for Chadwick to become Rutherford's assistant director of research.
+In this role, he helped Rutherford select Ph.D. students.
+Over the next few years these would include John Cockcroft, Norman Feather, and Mark Oliphant, who would become firm friends with Chadwick.
 As many students had no idea what they wanted to research, Rutherford and Chadwick would suggest topics.
-Chadwick edited all the papers produced by the laboratory.
+He edited all the papers produced by the laboratory.

 In 1925, Chadwick met Aileen Stewart-Brown, the daughter of a Liverpool stockbroker.
-The two were married in August 1925, with Kapitza as Best Man.
+The two were married in August 1925, with Kapitza as best man.
 The couple had twin daughters, Joanna and Judith, who were born in February 1927.

 In his research, Chadwick continued to probe the nucleus.
 In 1925, the concept of spin had allowed physicists to explain the Zeeman effect, but it also created unexplained anomalies.
 At the time it was believed that the nucleus consisted of protons and electrons, so nitrogen's nucleus, for example, with a mass number of 14, was assumed to contain 14 protons and 7 electrons.
 This gave it the right mass and charge, but the wrong spin.

 At a conference at Cambridge on beta particles and gamma rays in 1928, Chadwick met Geiger again.
-Geiger had brought with him a new model of his Geiger counter, which had been improved by his post-doctoral student Walther Müller.
+Geiger had brought with him a new model of his Geiger counter, which had been improved by his student, Walther Müller.
 Chadwick had not used one since the war, and the new Geiger–Müller counter was potentially a major improvement over the scintillation techniques then in use at Cambridge, which relied on the human eye for observation.
-The major drawback with it was that it detected alpha, beta and gamma radiation, and radium, which the Cavendish laboratory normally used in its experiments, emitted all three, and was therefore unsuitable for what Chadwick had in mind.
+The major drawback with it was that it detected alpha, beta and gamma radiation, and radium, which the Cavendish Laboratory normally used in its experiments, emitted all three, and was therefore unsuitable for what Chadwick had in mind.
 However, polonium is an alpha emitter, and Lise Meitner sent Chadwick about 2 millicuries (about 0.5 ug) from Germany.